Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

+Fig.~\ref{fig:DfPmFP}(e) shows SC from forty sets of scalar-GNLSE simulations with P$_0$ varied from 0.1 kW to 3 kW for the slow axis.
+The dotted horizontal line marks the spectrum generated with P$_0=$0.5 kW, corresponding to the P$_0$ used in the experiments.
+The corresponding RIN plots in Fig.~\ref{fig:DfPmFP}(f) show that for all the P$_0$ values used in the simulation, the RIN of the SC leaving the PM ANDi fibers remains extremely low.

-The vector-GNLSE simulations for the non-PM fiber and the scalar-GNLSE simulations for the PM fiber are able to accurately reproduce the results obtained in the experiments.
+The CGNLSE simulations for the non-PM fiber and the scalar-GNLSE simulations for the PM fiber are able to accurately reproduce the results obtained in the experiments.
 This allows us to confidently use the simulation to compare the noise properties of the two fibers.
-It is noted that even though the same configuration of the pump setup was used in the experiments with the PM fiber, the power coupled into the PM fiber was lower than that into the non-PM fiber.
-This is attributed to the presence of the large holes introduced to induce birefringence which leads to higher mode mismatch between the focused beam and the fundamental modes of this fiber.
-In spite of the difference in peak power coupled into the PM and non-PM fiber we can directly compare the noise properties of the two as all other parameters in the experiments were the same.
+It is noted that even though the same pump configuration (with the pump set to its maximum output power) was used in the experiments with the PM fiber, the power coupled into the PM fiber was lower than that into the non-PM fiber.
+This is attributed to the presence of the large holes introduced to induce birefringence, which leads to a higher mode mismatch between the focused beam and the fundamental modes of this fiber.
+Despite the difference in P$_0$ coupled into the PM and non-PM fibers, the noise properties of the two can be directly compared because all other experimental parameters were the same.